 A subsidiary can be tax efficient if the rate of tax in the subsidiary is lower than the rate of tax in the acquiring company.
 The profits of the target business will be subject to tax in the subsidiary in the first instance.
 Subject to the controlled foreign company rules, the profits of the subsidiary may never be subject to tax in the acquiring company if dividends paid to the acquiring company are exempt from tax.

-See the Distributions and Controlled foreign companies (CFCs) guidance notes.
+See the Distributions and Introduction to CFCs guidance notes.